freedomzx/KoroneBot/README.md

 ### !hangman

 Starts a game of hangman!
-Bot will pick a random word from the RandomWord API, then will send an ASCII image of the hangman board once ready.
+Bot will pick a random word from a list of 10000 words, then will send an ASCII image of the hangman board once ready.

 Order: Send "!hangman", repeatedly send "!guess <word>" until either the users win or lose.

 ### !insult

 Causes the bot to insult you!
+Powered by evilinsult.com

 Order: Send "!insult", get response.